-Note: Offered over 5 days on a full-time basis in the mid-year recess (15-19 July).
+Note/s: 28 hrs/week lecture/tutorials.
+Offered over 5 days on a full-time basis in the winter recess (21-25 July).
+COFA.

 This subject introduces students to the study of the multi disciplinary nature of design.
 It is organised to extend the student's level of understanding about the way in which concepts and processes in graphic, object and environment design may be integrated to contribute to the development of richer appropriate design solutions.